MicrosoftDocs/quantum-docs/articles/optimization-parallel-tempering.md

 ## When To Use Parallel Tempering

-Parallel Tempering generally outperforms [Simulated Annealing](xref:microsoft.azure.quantum.optimization.simulatedannealing) on hard problems with rugged landscapes.
+Parallel Tempering generally outperforms [Simulated Annealing](xref:microsoft.quantum.optimization.simulated-annealing) on hard problems with rugged landscapes.

 It is also very good at solving Ising problems, or problems that are equivalent (such as min-cut problems).

 > [!NOTE]
-> For further information on choosing which solver to use, please refer to [this document](xref:microsoft.azure.quantum.optimization.choose-solver).
+> For further information on determining which solver to use, please to [Which optimization solver should I use?](xref:microsoft.quantum.optimization.choose-solver).

 ## Parameter Free Parallel Tempering